It took me a pretty short time to figure out that something wasn’t quite right with my Homemade Shower Cleaner.

 1/4 cup castile soap (I use Dr. Bronner’s)

 1 Tablespoon water (please use filtered water.
 See Is Your Water Safe?)

 A few drops of essential oil (optional.
-Here is my recommendation for essential oils.)
+Here’s my series on choosing “the best” essential oils.)

 1. Add all ingredients to a bowl.

 3. Spread the mixture on the area you wish to clean.
 Rub in lightly with a rag, or sponge and rinse off.

 We use rags for everything in our home.